tsantospan/DASNN/README.md

 One particular point with cbrt : in *test.py* the option --cbrt computes the cube root in the code.
 Therefore, contrary to for *train.py* (where we needed precomputed cube root), don't use --cbrt if you provide precomputed cube rooted images.
 If you want to work with cube root images, you can either :
-- provide images that are already cube rooted, not use --cbrt, and provide the appropriate --amplitude-img (don't take the default)
+- provide images that are already cube rooted, not use --cbrt, and provide the appropriate --amplitude-img (don't take the default).
-- provide normal images, and use --cbrt (you can also provide the --amplitude-img, optionally)
+- provide normal images, and use --cbrt (you can also provide the --amplitude-img, optionally).

 test.py will take input images, predict the labels, print them (and the true labels).
 It will also save (square) images with the (text) results in the title.
 It also shows correlations between true and predicted labels, for each dimension.
 All is saved by default in results/test/ (but it can be changed).

 For the moment, I tested the basic configuration (no cbrt, default amplitude-img, default max and min output values, no use of square images).
 So here is a TODO list :
-- check if cbrt is ok
+- check if cbrt is ok.
-- check if taking no-default values is ok
+- check if taking no-default values is ok.
-- check of resizing into square is ok
+- check of resizing into square is ok.

-And make all the updates you want to make better visualization of the results
+And make all the updates you want to make better visualization of the results.

 ## Data details

 Each dataset (training or test) must contain two folders : one for the labels (*label_test_i.txt*) in *txt* format, with all the labels in order separated by a space; the other for the input images (*img_test_i.npy*) in *npy* format, with the same corresponding index.
 The indices should go from 0 to *dataset length - 1*.

 The main data folder contains 4 scripts for data preparation :
-- **stats.py** shows simple statistics of a dataset (to know maxima and minima values for example)
+- **stats.py** shows simple statistics of a dataset (to know maxima and minima values for example).
-- **visualize.py** helps visualize some of the input images (the effect of transforming them into square images, with different methods...)
+- **visualize.py** helps visualize some of the input images (the effect of transforming them into square images, with different methods...).
 - **cbrt.py** makes a new dataset of images from an input one.
 It will be the same, but cube rooted.
 It is meant to reveal more small variations in images.
 - **separate_train_test.py** separates a full dataset into a training and test set (by default 10\% of the full dataset).